 Event format Description Metric report message objects Used when the Telemetry Service generates a new or updates an existing metric report.
 Metric report message objects sent to the specified client endpoint shall contain the properties, as described in the Redfish MetricReport schema.
-Used for all other types of events.
+Event message objects Used for all other types of events.
 Event message objects POSTed to the specified client endpoint shall contain the properties as described in the Redfish Event schema.
-Supports a Message Registry.
-In a Message Registry approach, a Message Registry lists the MessageIds in a well-known format.
+Supports a message registry.
+In a message registry approach, a message registry lists the MessageIds in a well-known format.
 These MessageIds are terse in nature and thus they are much smaller than actual messages, making them suitable for embedded environments.
 The registry also contains a message.
-The message itself can have arguments and default values for severity and recommended actions.
-The MessageId property is in the format: RegistryName Variable Description Event message objects RegistryName Pascal-cased name of the registry.
-MajorVersion Positive integer, which is the major version of the registry.
-MinorVersion Positive integer, which is the minor version of the registry.
-MessageKey Human-readable Pascal-cased key into the registry.
-Shall not include spaces, periods, or special characters.
-Event messages may also have an EventGroupId property, which lets clients know that different messages may be from the same event.
+The message itself can

+Event format Description have arguments and default values for severity and recommended actions.
+The MessageId property follows the format defined in the MessageId format clause Event messages may also have an EventGroupId property, which lets clients know that different messages may be from the same event.
 For instance, if a LAN cable is disconnected, they may get a specific message from one registry about the LAN cable being disconnected, another message from a general registry about the resource changing, perhaps a message about resource state change, and maybe more.
 For the client to determine whether these have the same root cause, these messages have the same value for the EventGroupId property.

-13.1.6 OEM extensions
+57.6.
+OEM extensions